 Rules of Procedure

 2.1 The Working Group is open to all Member States.
 It shall be composed of representatives of Member States.
 The Chairs of the HSSC, IRCC, FC, or their nominated representatives, should participate in the work of the Working Group.
+The Secretary general of the IHO is member of the WG.

-2.2 Canada, as decided at C-1, shall act as Secretary to the Working Group.
-The Secretary shall prepare the reports required for submission to each meeting of the Council and to sessions of the Assembly as directed by the Council.
+2.2 The Secretary shall prepare the reports required for submission to each meeting of the Council and to sessions of the Assembly as directed by the Council.

 2.3 The Chair and Vice-Chair shall be a representative of a Member State having a seat at the Council.

-The Chair and Vice-Chair shall be nominated at the end of the 1st meeting of the Council and the nominations shall be determined by vote of the Council Members present and voting.
-As decided at C-1, France will serve as the Chair, and Japan the Vice-Chair.
+The Chair, Vice-Chair and Secretary shall be nominated when the new Council is appointed and the nominations shall be determined by correspondence vote of the Council Members.

 If the Chair is unable to carry out the duties of the office, the Vice-Chair shall act as the Chair with the same powers and duties.